coq/coq/doc/sphinx/proof-engine/ltac.rst

       In this variant, :n:`@expr` is applied to all focused goals. ``all:`` can only be used at the toplevel of a tactic expression.

+   .. tacv:: !: @expr

+      In this variant, if exactly one goal is focused :n:`expr` is applied to it.
+Otherwise the tactical fails. ``!:`` can only be used at the toplevel of a tactic expression.

    .. tacv:: par: @expr

       In this variant, :n:`@expr` is applied to all focused goals in parallel.